metwork-framework/mfserv/.metwork-framework/configure_a_metwork_package.md

                             "default_value")
 ```

-### How to configure a metwork package (mfserv, mfbase, mfdata...) during production deployment process ?
+### How to configure a metwork module (mfserv, mfbase, mfdata...) during production deployment process ?

 Of course, you can use the same way described above but we recommend another way for production deployment.